 Two-way charging enables:

-- the charging of the electric vehicle batteries and;
+- the charging of cars with bidirectional charging and;

 - The taking of energy contained in car batteries and sending it back towards the power grid to balance increases in electricity demand.